epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 The result table with add in the Table list of TOPCAT

+### 2- Display and compare spectra in SPLAT-VO

-**In SPLAT-VO** the table pane opens and list the table sendt via SAMP (this pane is actually the ObsCore wuery window, which can display EPNCore tables).
+In SPLAT-VO the table pane opens and list the table sendt via SAMP (this pane is actually the ObsCore wuery window, which can display EPNCore tables).

 • Click display all => all spectra (linked under access_url) will plot in a single window